natifridman/stocks-mcp/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

-GPL-3.0 is a strong copyleft license that requires anyone who distributes your code or a derivative work to make the source available under the same terms.